OutSystems/docs-product/src/develop/ui/patterns/web/controls/animatedlabel.md

 ---
 tags: runtime-traditionalweb;
-summary: AnimatedLabel allows end-users to keep context by focusing on the input.
+summary: AnimatedLabel allows end users to keep context by focusing on the input.
 ---

 # AnimatedLabel

 An input label that animates when there is user input.

-Use AnimatedLabel inputs to allow end-users to keep context by focusing on the input.
+Use AnimatedLabel inputs to allow end users to keep context by focusing on the input.

 **How to use**